 • Key clinical considerations and monitoring guidelines for outpatient administration in CARTITUDE-2 are described in the Table: CARTITUDE-2 Outpatient Administration Guidelines.

-• Primary endpoint: percentage of patients with minimal residual disease (MRD) negativity at the 10-5 sensitivity level defined by IMWG criteria (assessed by next-generation sequencing; clonoSEQ®).3-6
+• Primary endpoint: Minimal residual disease (MRD) negativity at the 10-5 sensitivity level defined by International Myeloma Working Group (IMWG) criteria (assessed by next-generation sequencing or next-generation flow).3-6

 Key Clinical Considerations